UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 - Odds to win the national championship: -125

-- UConn is three spots higher based on its national championship odds (best in college basketball) than its computer ranking (fourth-best).
+- UConn's national championship odds (-125) place it best in college basketball, but according to computer rankings it is only fourth-best.

-- The Huskies were +8000 to win the national championship at the beginning of the season, and have now moved up to -125, which is the 55th-biggest change in the country.
+- The Huskies were +8000 to win the national championship at the beginning of the season, and have now improved to -125, which is the 55th-biggest change in the country.

-- UConn's chances of winning the national championship, based on its odds, are 55.6%.
+- With odds of -125, UConn has been given a 55.6% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.